andreijiroh-dev/website/markdown/contact/else.md

 or on [:simple-zulip: our Zulip chat (or via DMs)](https://recaptime-dev.zulipchat.com/#streams/405458/ajhalili2006)
 * :information_source: If you want all the contact details, please see [this page](./details.md).
 Please don't use this to stalk or even spam me.

-Since I don't usually read emails, please reach me out over at Matrix/Zulip first so I can dig over spam folders (contact VK Support or Google for help if you got the bounce mail for spam)
+I do try to reply to messages if we can, but unfortunately workload and time limitations mean that it’s often not possible to send personal responses — I’m sorry about that.
+And since I do not read emails most of the time (apologies, my exective functioning issues cause me to scare my inbox a lot), please reach me out over at Matrix/Zulip first so I can dig over spam folders (contact VK Support or Google for help if you got the bounce mail for spam).